arvkay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions - A shell script the sets the permissions of a file olleh the same as file hello 11-directories_permissions - A shell script that adds execute permission to all subdirectories of current directory 12-directory_permissions - A shell script that creates a directory my_dir with permissions 751
+10-mirror_permissions - A shell script the sets the permissions of a file olleh the same as file hello 11-directories_permissions - A shell script that adds execute permission to all subdirectories of current directory 12-directory_permissions - A shell script that creates a directory my_dir with permissions 751 13-change_group - A shell script that changes the group owner to school for the file hello in the same directory